robbiehobby/chromium-microtab/README.md

-## Chrome Tabs Extension
+## Chrome Tab Extension

-Adds awareness of the last tab and offers additional safeguards  when closing tabs.
+Adds awareness of the last tab and provides additional safeguards when closing tabs.

 <br>